 Habitat Regulations Assessment (HRA)

 There is a legal requirement for all Local Plans to be subject to a HRA.
-The need for HRA is set out within Article 6 of the EC Habitats Directive 1992, and interpreted into British law by the Conservation of Habitats & Species Regulations 2010.
+The need for HRA is set out within Article 6 of the EC Habitats Directive 1992 (The Habitats Directive), and interpreted into UK law by the Conservation of Habitats & Species Regulations 2017 (The Habitats Regulations).

 The purpose of the Habitats Directive is to "maintain or restore, at favourable conservation status, natural habitats and species of wild fauna and flora of Community interest" (Habitats Directive, Article 2(2)).
 This relates to habitats and species, not the European sites themselves, although the sites have a significant role in delivering favourable conservation status.
 European sites (also called Natura 2000 sites) can be defined as actual or proposed/candidate Special Areas of Conservation (SAC) or Special Protection Areas (SPA).

 The Habitats Directive applies the precautionary principle to protected areas.
 Plans and projects can only be permitted having ascertained that there will be no adverse effect on the integrity of the site(s) in question.

 There are two European sites which fall partially within Guildford Borough - the Thames Basin Heaths (TBH) SPA and Thursley, Ash, Pirbright and Chobham SAC (which overlaps with the SPA).